leoserodio/RISC240-ML-Extended/README.md

 # RISC240-ML

-This project extends the CMU RISC240 processor by adding a small vector instruction set for machine learning style operations.
-I added a vector register file, vector ALU, dot-product unit, and accumulator while keeping the original scalar processor working.
+This project extends the CMU RISC240 processor by adding a custom vector instruction set for basic machine learning operations.
+I modified the processor by adding a vector register file, vector ALU, dot-product unit, and accumulator while keeping the original scalar processor working.

-To make writing programs easier, I also made a Python assembler and instruction-level simulator based on the ideas behind the `as240` assembler and `sim240` simulator from CMU's 18-240 course.
-I used ChatGPT to help write parts of the Python code while checking everything against the ISA and test programs as I went.
-I also put together an automated verification flow using Synopsys VCS so I could quickly test new instructions before running them on the FPGA.
+To make writing and testing programs easier, I also built a Python assembler and instruction-level simulator based on the concepts behind the `as240` assembler and `sim240` simulator used in CMU's 18-240 course.
+I used ChatGPT to help implement parts of the Python code while checking everything against the ISA and my test programs throughout development.
+I also put together an automated verification flow using Synopsys VCS so I could quickly test hardware changes before synthesizing the design.

-## Main changes
+## Main Changes

 ### Datapath

-Most of the hardware work was done in `datapath.sv`.
-This is where I integrated the new vector hardware:
+Most of the hardware work was done in `datapath.sv`, where I integrated the new vector hardware:

 - Vector register file
 - Vector ALU
 - Dot-product unit
 - Accumulator
-- New datapaths needed for vector instructions
+- New datapaths and control signals for vector execution

-### Control logic
+### Control Logic

-`controlpath.sv` was updated with the extra states and control signals needed for the new instructions, including vector arithmetic, vector loads/stores, and dot-product execution.
+I updated `controlpath.sv` with the additional states and control signals needed for the new instructions, including vector arithmetic, vector load/store operations, and dot-product execution.

-### New hardware modules
+### New Hardware Modules

 I added several new modules: